 ➤ Risk Ref 68 Covid-19 Pandemic increased from 15 to 25.
 Specific risks and issues relating to response to the pandemic are identified and managed through the Gold Command Executive led daily meeting and supported by the Covid-19 Coordination Centre.
-There is a separate report to the Board, in April, covering the approach taken to the management of the pandemic which includes the risks and that a separate risk register will be maintained at this time.
+There was a separate report to the Board, in April, covering the approach taken to the management of the pandemic which includes the risks and that a separate risk register (Appendix 2 - Covid-19 high level Risk Register) will be maintained at this time.
 All the Covid-19 risks will be linked back to the Health Board Risk Register entry 68 in the risk module in Datix.
 The themes/high risks which are highlighted relate to: